cncf/cartografos/reference/technology.md

 * Level 3: On the basis of your experiments in the previous level, you’ll be implementing this in production, and including good alerting and good dashboards, building out your observability capabilities.

-* Level 4: As your environment becomes more complex in production, some issue remediation may require adjusting your policy-as-code or components of your infrastructure-as-code, as well as your application.
+* Level 4: As your environment becomes more complex in production, some issue remediation may require adjusting your policy-as-code or components of your Infrastructure as Code, as well as your application.
 Issues may relate to more than one application so you will aggregate across applications to determine trends.
 These may relate to bugs such as memory leaks, as well as security or policy issues.
 Your remediation may be to fix them at source, ideally as ‘far left’ as possible, or otherwise building automation capable of fixing them when they occur, and tuning it over time.

 * Level 5: Here we further optimize the automation used in responses to issues by working to prevent mistakes from entering production in the first place.